gabrielwolf/bedrock/README.md

 Troubleshooting:
 If there are errors - and there will be, believe me - double check the configuration locally and on the server.
 Mostly it's things like a missing trailing slash in the Gruntfile, or a typo in the domain name somewhere.
+- If you have a white screen of death, probably the site url in the database on the server is wrong.
+Open example.com/wp-admin, login, go to settings and see if the wordpress-address is http://example.com/wp and the site-address is http://example.com.
+Then update the permalinks.
 - Start on the files `.env` and `Gruntfile.js`.
-- See if the servers point to the right directory.
+- See if both web servers point to the correct directories.
 - Run `composer install` locally.
 - Match rsync versions on the developement and staging/live environment you're pushing to.
 - Push files and database again.
 If there are errors while pushing, go to  `backups/` and read the \*.sql files, there you will find error messages.
 - Restart the servers.
-- If you have a white screen of death, probably the site url in the database on the server is wrong.
-Open example.com/wp/wp-admin, login, go to settings and see if the homeurl is http://example.com and the siteurl is http://example.com/wp.
 - grunt-wordpress-deploy does automatically search and replace the urls before transfering the database up and down.

 An error is mostly "just" a misconfiguration.